JaiminR-010/Hardware-Accelerated-Monte-Carlo/README.md

 - Graph and table for performance comparison

 ## Project Structure
+- `docs` — Contains documentation for this project
+- `img` — Contains some equation images for doc purposes that couldn't be directly typed due to technical errors
 - `monte_carlo.cpp` — HLS C++ code for FPGA kernel
 - `monte_carlo.py` — Python Jupyter Notebook for testing, simulating, and comparing CPU vs FPGA performance
 - `design_1.bit` — FPGA bitstream